fullstack-rubyonrails/univ_app/README.md

 Things coverd:

-- In student_controller add defination of new
+- Define create method for new student registration
-- Add new Student form in app/view/students/new.html.erb
+- Validation check for create student from front-end
-- Use from_with helper method  to Add input fields in card
+- Display error message on form new.html.erb